SyFlores/matplotlib-challenge/Pymaceuticals/Sources, Collaboration, and Thoughts.md

   - WiBA
     - Generate a scatter plot of mouse wieght versus average tumor volume for the Capomulin treatment region
   - Pc
-    - Plot a scatter plot using joined DataFrame on any one mouse, plotting 'Weight (g)' against average 'Tumor Volume (mm3)'
+    - Plot a scatter plot on any one mouse, plotting 'Weight (g)' against average 'Tumor Volume (mm3)'
 - Corrlation Coefficient and LinReg Model - Capomulin - Mouse Weight and Average Tumor Volume
   - WiBA
     - Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment